 “A happy family,” that’s how Briseida describes her family, who in this photo celebrates the seventh birthday of her only daughter Giselle.

 Like Briseida, 70 percent of mothers with children under the age of 18 participate in the workforce, with over 75 percent employed full-time, as indicated by a report from the Department of Labor.
 The same report says that mothers are the primary or sole earners for 40 percent of households with children under 18 today, compared with 11 percent in 1960.
 That is why, for these mothers, finding a company that understands the juggling a mother goes through is crucial in their economic and emotional stability.
-It was precisely stability what Briseida found in Georgia Spine and Orthopedics.
+It was precisely stability what Briseida found in Georgia Spine and Orthopaedics.

-“I’m happy to work at Georgia Spine and Orthopedics.
+“I’m happy to work at Georgia Spine and Orthopaedics.
 They respect me; they are my family.
 When you work with good doctors, it is a blessing because not everyone is like that.
 Moreover, if I have an emergency, they understand it and allow me to take care of my family. “

-Likewise, Briseida experienced first hand the flexibility and companionship that is breathed in Georgia Spine and Orthopedics when her brother had a car accident in which he almost lost his life.
+Likewise, Briseida experienced first hand the flexibility and companionship that is breathed in Georgia Spine and Orthopaedics when her brother had a car accident in which he almost lost his life.
 “My bosses and my coworkers kept abreast of all the details of my brother’s health and always offered to help.
 His accident occurred when I was at work, and they just told me to leave everything and go with my family.
 In the same way, if something happens with my daughter, they respect the fact that I am a mother and they let me be there for her when she needs me”.

 Admiration and inspiration among co-workers

-Briseida is of Mexican descent, she was born in the United States, and she started working at Georgia Spine and Orthopedics in September of last year, she has not only found job satisfaction and excellent financial stability, but she has met workmates who have become role models in her life.
+Briseida is of Mexican descent, she was born in the United States, and she started working at Georgia Spine and Orthopaedics in September of last year, she has not only found job satisfaction and excellent financial stability, but she has met workmates who have become role models in her life.

 Physician assistant, Jennifer Morrison is one of them.
 “I admire Jennifer a lot because her job is not easy, she has two children, and she has time for everything; time to spend with her friends, with her children, she is always happy, and she is very positive.”